testvon/alecsatin.github.io/_posts/2017-05-22-testimony-of-dr-zach-ruff.md

 ## 4. This public school assistant principal does not believe Christians have the right of free speech.

-Note that these young people were on a public sidewalk and were not obstructing traffic.
+Note that these young people were on a public sidewalk.
 Dr. Ruff makes these statements:

 - *You do not have the permission to talk*
 - *You cannot talk to my students.
 You will not do it while I am here.*